pdxiv/sk2sadat/README.md

 * Easier to understand error messages
 * Automatically fit more data into a game file

-## Limitations

-Unlike the "official" ScottKit compiler, sk2sadat does not (currently) attempt to stretch larger actions/occurrences across multiple actions.
-If an action in the ScottKit source code file has too many conditions or commands to fit in a single action in the data file, sk2sadat will fail with an error message.

 ## Optimizations

 To squeeze the most amount of data out of the Scott Adams ".dat" format when compiling a ScottKit source code file, some methods are to be employed.